**We Only Ship To US Business Addresses**

 • Workspace constraints

-Picking an arbor press that feels right for you will improve your work and productivity.
+Picking an arbor press that feels right will improve your work and productivity.
+All frames are made of cast iron for durability, and the industry offers a wider range of tonnage and sizes to meet various needs.

 Tonnage and pressure, stroke length, and throat depth all affect the force of the arbor press.
 Workspace considerations are important in determining where and how the press will sit.
-We will go into more detail to help you choose the right arbor press.
+We will go into more detail to help you choose the right arbor press, including the variety of sizes in arbor presses available to meet different needs.

 Tonnage and Pressure